Trần Thành

+Trần Thành began his senior club career playing for Huế, where he made his debut at age 18 in 2016.
+In 2023, he joined fellow V.League 2 side Quảng Nam on a free transfer.

+Trần Thành is a youth international for Vietnam.
+He represented the Vietnam U20s at the 2017 FIFA U-20 World Cup.

 International career

 On 23 October 2016, he scored the only goal to help Vietnam U19 beat Bahrain in the quarter-finals of the 2016 AFC U-19 Championship to enter the semi-finals of the continental tournament.
 Also earning tickets to the 2017 FIFA U-20 World Cup in South Korea.
-This is also the first time a team of 11 football player of Vietnam participated in a World Cup tournament of FIFA.
+This is also the first time an 11-a-side football team of Vietnam participated in a World Cup tournament of FIFA.